Celebrity Big Brother (British TV series) series 21

 Celebrity Big Brother 21, also known as Celebrity Big Brother: Year of the Woman, is the twenty-first series of the British reality television series Celebrity Big Brother.
 It launched on 2 January 2018 on Channel 5, and concluded on 2 February 2018 after 32 days, making it the joint longest series to date.
 It is the fourteenth celebrity series and the twenty-first series of Big Brother overall to air on Channel 5.
 Emma Willis returned to host the series, while Rylan Clark-Neal continued to present Celebrity Big Brother's Bit on the Side.

 On 2 February 2018, Courtney Act was announced as the winner of the series having received 49.43% of the final vote, with Ann Widdecombe as the runner-up after receiving 39.50%.

 Production

-It was confirmed on ITV's This Morning that for the first time in Celebrity Big Brother history the launch show will be made up of all females, to mark 100 years of women's suffrage.
-It was later confirmed that male housemates will enter the house on 5 January.
+It was confirmed on ITV's This Morning that for the first time in Celebrity Big Brother history the launch show would be made up of all females, to mark 100 years of women's suffrage.
+It was later confirmed that male housemates would enter the house on 5 January.